HanKruiger/hankruiger.com/content/now.md

 ## General
 I live in Groningen with my girlfriend and our cat.

-- After reading Tiago Forte's *Building a Second Brain* I try to get into the habit of note-taking.
+After reading Tiago Forte's *Building a Second Brain* I try to get into the habit of note-taking.

 ## Work
 I work as a *Scientist Innovator* at the [Netherlands Organisation for Applied Scientific Research (TNO)](https://www.tno.nl/en/).
-Most of my activities are related to data interoperability, front- and backend development, and ontology engineering.
+Most of my activities are related to data interoperability, front- and backend (web) development, and ontology engineering.

 Currently, I'm doing a lot with [Django](https://www.djangoproject.com), [Svelte](https://svelte.dev/) and the [Knowledge Engine](https://github.com/tno/knowledge-engine).

-# Personal tech stuff
+## Social web stuff

-- I recently joined Mastodon and can be found at [mastodon.nl/@hankruiger](https://mastodon.nl/@hankruiger).
+I am on Mastodon and can be found at [mastodon.nl/@hankruiger](https://mastodon.nl/@hankruiger).
 Using the excellent [Ivory](https://tapbots.com/ivory/) client.

 ## Reading
 I'm reading:

-- *Fairy Tale* by Stephen King
+- *The Name of the Wind* by Patrick Rothfuss

 ## Listening
 Podcasts that I enjoyed recently: